 4. Recognize Areas Of Weakness

 It’s hard to concede that a tactic or approach is not working as well as it should be.
 It’s even harder to recognize this in a vacuum when your only measuring stick is metrics from within your company.
-By identifying competitor strengths for companies in direct competition, it will inspire your team to enhance your marketing and sales.
+By identifying competitor strengths for companies in direct competition, a competitive market analysis will inspire your team to enhance your marketing and sales.

 And arming them with industry and competitor insights and actionable goals will tap into their motivations and competitive juices.
 People love rallying around an area to take it from a weakness to a strength.